pedromvaz/sql-portfolio/covid-19/README.md

 6 rows in set (0.01 sec)
 ```

-We can then create our own database for Covid-19 related data, with the `create database` command:
+- Create your own database for Covid-19 related data, with the `create database` command:

 ```
 mysql> create database covid;